 The Danish Data Protection Authority is responsible for supervising authorities and organisations to check that their processing of personal data is carried out in accordance with the rules.
 The supervisor may examine an organisation's technical and organisational security measures to check that they protect personal data properly.

-If a controller, such as an organisation or individual, does not comply with the rules of the GDPR, the supervisor can report the controller to the police and set them a GDPR fine.
+If a controller, such as an organisation or individual, doesn't comply with the rules of the GDPR, the supervisor can report the controller to the police and set them a GDPR fine.

 The Danish Data Protection Agency Whistleblower Scheme